Vikhra

-The Vikhra (Вихра), or Vichra (Віхра) is a river in Smolensky, Krasninsky, and Monastyrshchinsky Districts of Smolensk Oblast, Russia, and Mstsislaw District of Mogilev Region, Belarus, a right tributary of the Sozh, flows through Monastyrshchinsky District and is 128 km long.
+The Vikhra (Вихра), or Vichra (Віхра) is a river in Smolensky, Krasninsky, and Monastyrshchinsky Districts of Smolensk Oblast, Russia, and Mstsislaw District of Mogilev Region, Belarus.
+A right tributary of the Sozh, the Vikhra flows through Monastyrshchinsky District and is 128 km long.
 The urban-type settlement of Monastyrshchina is located on the banks of the Vikhra.
 The Battle of the Vikhra River occurred in the area.